Dachoka3000/akan-name-generator/README.md

 css

 ###BDD
--Choose your gender by clicking on the appropriate field provided -Press the submit button.
+-Choose your gender by clicking on the appropriate field provided -Input birthday details.
--Input birthday details
--Press the submit button
--Confirm all the details again in the confirm details section.
-This is the most important part because the confirmed details are the ones that will be used to calculate day of the week born and generate akan name.
--Press the 'get akan name button'
+-Press the 'Get akan name' button
 -Your details will be fed into the application which will then generate your akan name.
 -If the dates you enter are not valid, you will receive an error telling you to put a valid one.
+If the month you entered is not valid, you will receive an error telling you to enter a valid month.
+If the year you entered is a negative year, you will receive an error message telling you to enter a valid year.
+-The gender field is required, and if you do not enter gender,you will be alerted to input gender details.
+-Missing details will result in an error alert.

 ##Contact information
 feel free to contact me at machokadaisy@github.com